Distrotech/omniORB/omniORB/README.FIRST.txt

 specification 2.6 of the Common Object Request Broker Architecture (CORBA).

-- C++ language bindings are supported.
-The mapping conforms to the latest revision of the CORBA specification.
+- C++ and Python language bindings.

-- support for the Portable Object Adapter (POA)
+- Full support for the Portable Object Adapter (POA)

-- support for the Interoperable Naming Service (INS)
+- Support for the Interoperable Naming Service (INS)

-- The Internet Inter-ORB Protocol (IIOP 1.2) is used as the native protocol.
+- Internet Inter-ORB Protocol (IIOP 1.2) is used as the native protocol.

 - The omniORB runtime is fully multithreaded.
 It uses native platform